VITA ( Volunteers In Tax Assistance / Preparation)

 VITA Tax Services Provided by PBICVR, a United Way Agency, and Its Partnerships

-When Do We Start Filing Taxes in 2025?
+When Do We Start Filing Taxes in 2026?

-April 15, 2025, will be the deadline for most individual taxpayers to file their 2024 tax returns.
-However, you do not need to wait until April—you can file as soon as the IRS begins accepting returns, which is usually in late January.
+April 15, 2026 will be the deadline for most individual taxpayers to file their 2025 tax returns.
+However, you do not have to wait until April—you can file as soon as the IRS begins accepting returns.

-Overview of VITA and PBICVR’s Role
+VITA and PBICVR’s Role

 Purpose and Importance of the VITA Program

-The primary goal of the VITA program is to offer free, reliable tax help to those who may not be able to afford professional tax services or who need assistance navigating the complexities of tax filing.
+The primary goal of VITA is to offer free, reliable tax help to those who may not be able to afford professional tax services or who need assistance navigating the complexities of tax filing.
 VITA volunteers are trained to help clients claim all eligible tax credits and deductions, such as the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC), which can significantly increase tax refunds for qualifying households.

 Impact on the Community: Financial Benefits